CODARcode/MGARD/README.md

 [mgard-roi]: doc/MGARD-RoI.md

-## `MGARD-QOI`: Preserving Quantity-of-Interest
+## `MGARD-QOI`: Preserving Linear Quantity-of-Interest
-MGARD-QOI is designed for preserving quantity-of-interest during data compression.
+MGARD-QOI is designed for preserving linear quantity-of-interest during data compression.
 See detailed user guide in [here][mgard-qoi].

 [mgard-qoi]: doc/MGARD-QoI.md

+## `MGARD-$\lambda$`: Preserving Non-Linear Quantity-of-Interest
+MGARD-$\lambda$ is designed for preserving non-linear quantity-of-interest during data compression.
+This is an experimental part of MGARD.
+Currently only support certain QoIs derived from XGC 5D data.
+See example in [here][mgard-lambda].

+[mgard-lambda]: ./examples/lambda

 ## Self-describing format for compressed and refactored data
 Data produced by MGARD, MGARD-X, and MDR-X are designed to follow a unified self-describing format.
 See format details in [here][mgard format].